numberdaar/Healthflex/README.md

 2. Try refreshing the app (press 'r' in terminal)
 3. Restart the development server
 4. Clear browser cache if using web version
+5. For APK issues, check the build logs and error messages

 ## 🚀 Future Enhancements